PK0207/geology_final_project/README.md

 - Data missing some metallicities, dropping those rows entirely
 - Cutting off all stars with temperatures greater than $T_{eff}=9000K$ to limit selection to less extreme high mass stars, intermediate and low mass stars.

-Below is an HR diagram, which plots the brightness of a star against its temperature.
 ![Yu_HR](https://github.com/user-attachments/assets/7cb71876-bc85-4ed7-bf54-bb0b81051f9c)

 **GALAH**
 - We took the entire sample of GALAH data and made no cuts since the temperatures in the sample did not go over 9000 K.

 ![galah_hrdiagram](https://github.com/user-attachments/assets/9b567aec-e711-4c9c-beba-db2316ab8fbc)

 **Gaia and TESS**

 ![tess_hrdiagram](https://github.com/user-attachments/assets/2185ae27-971a-419a-85a7-21f810153bfc)

 # Environment Management
 To create a python environment that is suitable to run this code, please run the following: